ithr-alex/ithr-alex/README.md

 As a results-driven individual, I am dedicated to building lasting relationships with clients and delivering exceptional customer service.
 My communication and organizational skills, along with my ability to quickly analyze and propose solutions, make me a valuable asset.
 I am committed to continuously expanding my knowledge and skills in business development management and am eager to take on new challenges.

-If you are looking for new job opportunities or searching for IT specialists, please feel free to contact me.
-I am excited to connect and assist you with your recruitment needs.
+If you are currently seeking new job opportunities or in need of technical specialists, don't hesitate to get in touch with me.
+I'm enthusiastic about connecting with you and providing assistance for your recruitment requirements.

 - 🔭 I’m currently working on my own HR tech startup
 - 🌱 I’m currently learning Python and SQL